|

 NORTH AUGUSTA ARTIST GUILD 2025

-NAAG "FALL INTO ART" ANNUAL SHOW & SALE FROM NOV 10 - DEC 18TH 2025 @ ARTS & HERITAGE CENTER IN NORTH AUGUSTA, SCI’m honored to have three of my photographs included in this show, and the piece below received 1st Place in Photography.
+NAAG "FALL INTO ART" ANNUAL SHOW & SALE FROM NOV 10 - DEC 18TH 2025 @ ARTS & HERITAGE CENTER IN NORTH AUGUSTA, SC I’m honored to have three of my photographs included in this show, and the piece below received 1st Place in Photography.
 With this award — and after a long career of exhibiting and earning 96 ribbons along the way — I’ve decided to step back from most future exhibitions.
 I’ve been extremely blessed throughout this journey, and I feel it’s time to make room for the next generation of up-and-coming photographers.
+Found this flower blooming on the Edisto River at Aiken State Park, in May of this year, and thought how unusual it looked, something like a bottle brush, but different, so took some pics, and found out it's a "Itea virginica" commonly known as "Virginia Willow", or "Virginia Sweetspire".
+Photo # (state park-62) #edistoriver,#aikenstatepark,#virginiawillow,#flowers, #blackandwhitephotography, #mindseyephotography,

 IT'S MAYBE EVEN MORE IMPRESSIVE IN MY HUMBLE OPINION (#LOTUS B&W 61) #FINEARTPHOTOGRAPHY,#MINDSEYEPHOTOGRAPHY,#BNW,#BLACKANDWHITEPHOTOGRAPHY,#DSOWENS, #LOTUSFLOWER,#INDIANLOTUS,#SACREDLOTUS,#NELUMBONUCIFERA,#FINEEYEPHOTOGRAPHY, #BNWFLOWERS